Verified Labels

 Airstrike with no visible aircraft

-The missile or bomb originated from an aircraft, but the aircraft does not appear in the footage.
-For example, the weapon is recognizable as air-dropped (barrels, parachute explosives) or falls vertically/perpendicularly.
+It is apparent from the video that the missile or bomb originated from an aircraft, but the aircraft itself doesn't appear in the footage.

 Ground to air shooting